sahiljoshi6378/reverse-the-string-in-js/README.md

 # reverse-the-string-in-js
-How to reverse the sting using for loop in Javascript
+This short program Shows How to Reverse the given String by user.
+There are to ways mentioned 1 by using .reverse method and second by not using .reveres method